 The metrics for something like a card sort are likely different from the metrics you measure for a usability test, but there will also be similarities.
 For example, you may measure time on task for both types of studies, but only the usability test would require you to measure the task success rate (because there is no task success rate with a card sort).

-With that in mind, we highly recommend browsing the demos and sample reports of them to get a better idea of the different types of UX metrics used for various types of research methods.
+We also highly recommend browsing the demos and sample reports of them to get a better idea of the different types of UX metrics used for various types of research methods.
 Here are a couple examples of such demo studies:

 Here are a few common metrics used to measure UX effectiveness: